shawnleftwich/documentation/brokers/rest.md

 All dates + times should be in [iso8601](https://en.wikipedia.org/wiki/ISO_8601) format.
 All `external_id`s should be strings.

+If you receive a status code other than 2xx, please retry your request once with a slight delay - there may be a temporary issue that resolves itself upon retry.

 * [Authentication](../rest_authentication.md)
 * [Create + Update Loads](#create--update-loads)
 * [Load Details](#load-details)